Monday, September 9, 2013

 We tried breakfast at BarCollo, a place we had frequented for evening drinks and use of their free Wi-Fi.
 The place had young Chinese waitstaff, who appeared to work all day, every day.

-Once again we took a vaporetto/water bus along the Grand Canal:
+Once again we took a vaporetto/

-Then to the loggia at canal level, with mosaic floors:
+Then to the loggia at canal level, with mosaic floors

-Here we are on the canal:
+Here we are on the canal

-The courtyard:
+The courtyard

 Giorgio Franchetti is a baron who collected art and restored the Ca' d'Oro before bequeathing it all to the State.
 We went up an indoor stairway to the first floor, to see Veneto-Byzantine and Renaissance art.
 There was a painting of San Sebastian by Andrea Mantegna.
 Those familiar with Renaissance art can always recognize St Sebastian, as he is always depicted pierced through with many arrows.
 Franchetti had a "chapel" built to hold this painting.